awsdocs/amazon-route53-docs/doc_source/dns-routing-traffic-for-subdomains.md

 You route traffic to a subdomain of a subdomain, such as backend\.apex\.example\.com, the same way that you route traffic to a subdomain, such as apex\.example\.com\.
 Either you create records in the hosted zone for the domain, or you create a hosted zone for the lower\-level subdomain, and then you create records in that new hosted zone\.

-To ensure that traffic is correctly routed to your resources, create the NS record for a lower\-level subdomain in the hosted zone for the subdomain that is one level closer to the domain name\.
+If you choose to create a separate hosted zone for the lower\-level subdomain, create the NS record for the lower\-level subdomain in the hosted zone for the subdomain that is one level closer to the domain name\.
+This helps to ensure that traffic is correctly routed to your resources\.
 For example, suppose you want to route traffic for the following subdomains:

 + subdomain1\.example\.com